NONTAWAT149/udacity_dsa2/README.md

 Time complexity: O(n) because it depends on number of file and level of directory to go through.
 - O(n), n is number of files and level of directory.

+Space complexity:
-Space complexity: depend on number of files in the considered directory
+O(n) which n is number of files and directory in the considered directory.
+Files and directory are recorded as string.
+1 character = 1 byte.
+Therefore, space complexity is estimated to 1*characters bytes.

 -----------